abeerahmed576/ph-b14-assign05-devstack/README.md

 ### 6. What is conditional rendering?
 Show one place you used it.

-`Conditional rendering` means displaying different UI depending on a condition.
+`Conditional Rendering` means displaying different UI depending on a condition.

 In this project, I used it in the **Your Stack** section.

-If no technology is selected, an message is displayed saying "Your stack is empty".
+If no technology is selected, a message is displayed saying "Your stack is empty".
 Otherwise, the selected technologies are displayed.

-The code implementing `Conditional rendering`:
+The code implementing `Conditional Rendering`:

 ```tsx
 {selectedTechs.length === 0 ? (